 A Quiet Passion: Reviews of the Emily Dickinson Film

-A Quiet Passion, the film biopic of beloved Emily Dickinson’s life was released in April of 2017 to nearly unanimous glowing reviews.
+A Quiet Passion, the film biopic of beloved poet Emily Dickinson’s life was released in April of 2017 to nearly unanimous glowing reviews.
 Directed by Terence Davies and starring Cynthia Nixon in the title role, here are snippets from the top reviewers — interestingly, more of the critics who fell in love with this film are men.
-So it’s not just a “woman’s movie.”
-If you’re a literature lover, don’t miss this film — it’s a true gem.
+Viewers, especially true Emily Dickinson aficionados, have been much more divided, as you can see in the Amazon reviews.
+Some object to how she and her family are portrayed in the film, feeling that it took too many liberties.
+If you’re a literature lover, don’t miss this film — and decide where you stand.

 A Quiet Passion Explores the Contradictions of Poet Emily Dickinson’s Life

 In “A Quiet Passion,” the period-drama veteran Terence Davies (“Sunset Song,” “The House of Mirth”) turns his attention to poet Emily Dickinson.
 The prolific writer may not have had the most cinematic existence — she spent most of her days holed up inside her childhood home — but that doesn’t lessen of the impact of this tribute to Dickinson’s genius, which is by turns funny, tragic and thrilling.
 Read the rest of Stephanie Merry’s review in The Washington Post.